How to Test Your Adrenal Function

 Chloride:

-Aldosterone works to maintain chloride levels and so they will be low.
+Aldosterone works to maintain chloride levels so they will be low.
 The levels would be under 100.

 When there is high potassium and low sodium, it causes a state of metabolic alkalosis.
 This can be just as problematic as metabolic acidosis and is just as common as acidosis, if not more.

-Classic signs that are usually seen together include low blood pressure, hypothyroid and metabolic alkalosis.
+Classic signs that are usually seen together include low blood pressure, hypothyroid, and metabolic alkalosis.

 Carbon Dioxide: